 Downhill Skiing and Snowboarding

-There are five mountain snowsport centres in Scotland.
-Located across the central Highlands and in west Aberdeenshire, they’re easy to get to from Scotland’s Central Belt and the north of England and you don’t have to worry about costly overseas flights, hanging about in airport terminals or expensive baggage charges, just grab some friends, jump in the car and go!
+There are six mountain snowsport centres in Scotland.
+Located across the central Highlands, Aberdeenshire, Moray Speyside and Dumfries & Galloway.
+They’re easy to get to from Scotland’s central belt and the north of England and you don’t have to worry about costly overseas flights, hanging about in airport terminals or expensive baggage charges.
+Just jump in the car and go!

 Learn to Ski or Board in Scotland